apache/cordova-docs/docs/en/4.0.0/guide/platforms/blackberry/upgrade.md

 9. Copy the `cordova` directory from the new project into the existing project, overwriting the old `cordova` directory.

-## Upgrading 2.6.0 Projects to 2.7.0
+## Upgrading 2.6.0 projects to 2.7.0 ##

-1. Download and extract the Cordova 2.7.0 source to a permanent directory location on your hard drive, for example to `~/Cordova-2.7.0`.
+1. Download and extract the Cordova 2.7.0 source to a permanent location on your hard drive, for example to `~/Cordova-2.7.0`.

 2. Quit any running SDK tools: Eclipse, Momentics and the like.